Advanced nanotechnologies and microtechnologies

 The work will be devoted to a study of transport properties of 2D materials (graphene, transition metal dichalcogenides,….) modified by various layers of adsorbants.
 Emphasis will be put on in situ-measurements of these properties under well defined UHV conditions and consequently to their utilization in sensing and other applications.

-- Tuneable magnetic materials based on heterostructures featuring a first-order magnetic phase transition
+- Tuneable magnetic materials with a first-order magnetic phase transition

 Magnetic materials constitute highly tunable material systems that have been associated with a wide range of new scientific discoveries.
 Coupled order parameters in complex phase-transition materials can be controlled using various driving forces such as temperature, magnetic and electric field, strain, spin-polarized currents and optical pulses.
 Tuning the material properties to achieve efficient transitions would enable fast and low-power electronic devices and novel functionality at nanometer length scales.
 The Ph.D. candidate will explore the first-order magnetic phase transition in materials that have been subjected to strong spatial confinement and design new functional systems by assembling individual structures with well controlled properties into 2D and 3D arrays forming magnetic materials with tuneable properties.
 The Ph.D. candidate will be involved in the deposition of materials, advanced characterization, and lithography of nanostructures.
 Magnetic imaging (scanning Kerr microscopy, magnetic force microscopy, scanning electron microscopy with polarization analysis, x-ray and photoemission electron microscopy), structural imaging (low energy electron microscopy, electron backscatter diffraction), and magnetometry will be employed to tackle the project objectives.